bigcommerce/dev-docs/docs/available-apis.md

 > ### Note
 > * Deprecated endpoints are no longer supported by BigCommerce; their use is discouraged.
 > * In V3, `options` and `modifiers` attach directly to products.
 Use `options` and `modifiers` together to access the contents of the former V2 `options` response.
 > * `option_sets` endpoint is intentionally not available in the V3 API.
-See [V2 vs V3 Catalog APIs](https://developer.bigcommerce.com/legacy/v2-products/v2-v3) for more information.
+See [Difference between V2 and V3 Catalog APIs](https://developer.bigcommerce.com/api-docs/store-management/catalog/v2-vs-v3#difference-between-v2-and-v3-catalog-apis) for more information.

 </div>
 </div>